Things

 The Pieve (Parish Church) of Santa Cecilia in Decimo

 Tradition suggests that the most ancient parish church of the area was built in 774.
-The first written documents date back to the 11th century.
-The church underwent a transformation in the 18th century.
-It has a three-nave basilica plan and a 14th century bell tower.
+The first written documents date back to the 11 C. The church underwent a transformation in the 18th century.
+It has a three-nave basilica plan and a 14 C bell tower.

 The Pieve (Parish Church) of San Giovanni in Sugana

 The exterior of the church has the typical rustic romanesque stone facade.
-The interior was renovated in the 16th century.
-There is an altar piece in glazed terracotta attributed to Giovanni della Robbia and a Renaissance cloister with a double loggia.
+The interior was renovated in the 16 C. There is an altar piece in glazed terracotta attributed to Giovanni della Robbia and a Renaissance cloister with a double loggia.

 The Pieve (Parish Church) of Santo Stefano in Campoli